Hidden-Histories/Public-Resources/documentation/ARpoiseGlossary.md

 ## Manifest
 In the ARpoise system, a manifest is a file showing the entire list of **assets** in an **asset bundle.** This is a term taking from shipping terminology: a "ship's manifest" is a list of all the goods being transported by a ship, to be shown to the customs officer in port.

+.

 ## POI (Point Of Interest):
 A "POI" is a component of an AR layer that contains a **prefab** that are all positioned together as part of the total AR experience.
 An AR **layer** can be made up of one or more POIs.
 Each POI can be positioned independently of other POIs.

+.

+## Prefab
+Unity terminology for a "prefabricated" object that you can use in porPOIse.
+.

+## Server
+A computer on the Internet that "serves" you files in web browser on your PC or mobile device, or in an app.

 .

 ## SLAM [Simultaneous localization and mapping](https://en.wikipedia.org/wiki/Simultaneous_localization_and_mapping):
 SLAM based AR (only in AR-vos)** uses the newest form of A.I. computer vision technology, , to discover planes in the physical space around the user, and then place augments on these planes.
 The augments will (pretty much) stay in place, and the user can then walk around them in 3D space.